Joshuug91/Joshuug91/README.md

 - 👋 Hi, I’m @Joshuug91
-- 👀 I’m interested in grow as a professional
+- 👀 I’m interested in grow as a professional as a Software Developer
 - 🌱 I’m currently learning code
 - 💞️ I’m looking to collaborate on Projects as DeVOPS Engineer
 - 📫 How to reach me on LinkeDIN https://www.linkedin.com/in/josue-garcia-nombela-95999394/